 Redbank Valley School District has created Safe Walking Routes for students to utilize when walking to and from RV Primary School.
 You will find these routes at http://redbankvalley.net/parent-resources/safe-walking-routes.html.
-To view routes in PDF format, please click on the Primary School link.
 Each route can be downloaded and printed.
-In addition to the maps, there is a handy PDF guide full of tips for parents and caregivers who are interested in letting their children walk to school.